sprechblase/docsframe/CONTRIBUTING.md

 1. **Go to the original repository and create a new pull request.**

 2. **Provide a descriptive title and detailed description of your changes in the pull request.**

+## Docsframe MDX Component Development

+To add a new MDX component, please refer to the [Docsframe Experimental](https://github.com/skredev/docsframe-experimental) project.
+Once your pull request has been approved, your component will also be added to the Docsframe project.
+Please note that the same [Contributing Guidelines](https://github.com/skredev/docsframe-experimental/blob/main/CONTRIBUTING.md) must be followed.

 ## Ask for Help